Samsung/ONE/docs/runtime/core.md

 `Compiler` is the main class of this module.
 Everything starts from it.

 What it does is making models executable.
 It schedules run order and assigns a backend for each operation.
-Here are major tasks of compilation.
+Here are major phases of compilation.

 #### 1. Lowering